 CPI is a UK technology innovation centre that helps companies to scale up their research ideas and turn them into high value manufactured products.
-CPI began operations in 2004 and, in the 11 years since, the company has established a track record of delivering major impact and high value for its clients and for the UK.
+CPI began operations in 2004 and, in the following 11 years, the company has established a track record of delivering major impact and high value for its clients and for the UK.

 CPI’s continuing work with Business Durham has been a major factor in CPI’s growth.
 Business Durham manages NETPark, a science park that is home to an elite innovative group of science and technology organisations with global ambition, transforming innovative ideas into products with worldwide social and economic impact.
 CPI currently has two UK National Centres at NETPark and has further expansion plans approved in a number of strategic areas.